-Mass spectrometry based peptidomics has become an attracted approach for developing peptide-based vaccines and immunotherapies.
+Mass spectrometry based peptidomics has become an attractive approach for developing peptide-based vaccines and immunotherapies.
 This field of research has also led to many discoveries of non-canonical peptide expression and has changed our understanding of the genomic regions that are read and translated.
 Assigning the correct amino acid sequence to an MS/MS spectrum is critical in peptidomics, since the positions and identity of each residue can influence peptide-protein interactions and define whether it is a good candidate for downstream analysis.
 With gaining popularity of peptidomic and immunopeptidomic analyses, it is essential to have a software tool that efficiently processes this type of data in an accurate and intuitive manner.
-In the mass spectrometry analysis of peptidomics data, PEAKS Software has become the preferred data analysis solution and, as part of PEAKS Studio 11 and PEAKS Online 11, we have a workflow dedicated for this named DeepNovo Peptidome.

 Key Features

-• Integration of de novo sequencing, database search, and homology search in one workflow
+• Integration of de novo sequencing, database search, and homology search in one workflow for both DDA and DIA data (optional LFQ and QC available)

 • FDR control for de novo peptides